autom8ter/machine/README.md

 ```

 Machine is a runtime for managed goroutines.
 It is inspired by errgroup.Group
-with extra bells & whistles: - throttled goroutines - cancellable goroutines -
+with extra bells & whistles:

+- throttled goroutines

+- self-cancellable goroutines with context

+- global-cancellable goroutines with context (see Cancel)

+- tagging goroutines for debugging(see Stats)

-publish/subscribe to channels for passing messages between goroutines - tagging
+- publish/subscribe to channels for passing messages between goroutines
-goroutines for debugging(see Stats)

 #### func  New

 ```go
 func New(ctx context.Context, opts *Opts) (*Machine, error)
 ```
-New Creates a new machine instance
+New Creates a new machine instance with the given root context & options

 #### func (*Machine) Cancel